trotor/tjournalite/README.md

 ## How to get started

+### "Installing"

-At this point this app doesn't contain installer.
+At this point this app doesn't have proper installer.
+Instead...

-1. Download via convenient method (the zip)
+1. Download TJournal via convenient method (the zip)
 2. Copy and/or rename bin directory to your needs
 3. Run tjournal.exe
 4. add your first jopuirnal entry by pressing ctrl-n
 5. ctrl-s and alt-f4 to keep app running

-Additional steps for enjoying the product
+### Additional steps to really start enjoying the product

 1. Add tjournal.exe to to autostart
-1. Keep typing like madman!
+1. Keep typing and gathering keystrokes like madman!
-1. Enjoy
+1. Enjoy life and track your moods
 1. xxx
 1. Profit!